progit/progit/pl/06-git-tools/01-chapter6.markdown

 	085bb3b removed unnecessary test code
 	a11bef0 first commit

-Generalnie, 8 do 10 znaków to wystarczająca ilość aby mieć unikalne wartości w projekcie.
-Jeden z największych projektów korzystających z Gita, jądro linuksa, zaczyna używać 12 znaków z dostępnych 40.
+Generalnie, 8 do 10 znaków to wystarczająca ilość, aby mieć unikalne wartości w projekcie.
+Jeden z największych projektów korzystających z Gita, jądro systemu linuks, zaczyna używać 12 znaków z dostępnych 40.

 <!-- Generally, eight to ten characters are more than enough to be unique within a project.
 One of the largest Git projects, the Linux kernel, is beginning to need 12 characters out of the possible 40 to stay unique. -->

-### KRÓTKA INFORMACJA NA TEMAT SHA-1 ###
+### KRÓTKA UWAGA NA TEMAT SHA-1 ###

 <!-- ### A SHORT NOTE ABOUT SHA-1 ### -->

-Duża ilość osób zdziwiła się, gdy ze względna na szczęśliwy przypadek, mieli w swoim repozytorium dwa różne obiekty posiadające tą samą wartość SHA-1.
+Duża ilość osób zaniepokoiła się, gdy ze względu na jakiś szczęśliwy przypadek, mieli w swoim repozytorium dwa różne obiekty posiadające tą samą wartość SHA-1.

 <!-- A lot of people become concerned at some point that they will, by random happenstance, have two objects in their repository that hash to the same SHA-1 value.
 What then? -->

-Jeżeli zdarzy Ci się zapisać objekt który ma sumę kontrolną SHA-1 taką samą jak inny obiekt będący już w repozytorium, w takiej sytuacji Git będzie zauważy, że objekt taki już istnieje i założy że został on już zapisany.
+Jeżeli zdarzy Ci się zapisać objekt który ma sumę kontrolną SHA-1 taką samą jak inny obiekt będący już w repozytorium, Git zauważy, że objekt taki już istnieje i założy, że został on już zapisany.
 Jeżeli spróbujesz pobrać jego zawartość, zawsze otrzymasz dane pierwszego obiektu.

 <!-- If you do happen to commit an object that hashes to the same SHA-1 value as a previous object in your repository, Git will see the previous object already in your Git database and assume it was already written.
 If you try to check out that object again at some point, you’ll always get the data of the first object. -->

 Powinieneś wiedzieć jednak, że taki scenariusz jest strasznie rzadki.
 Skrót SHA-1 ma długość 20 bajtów lub 160 bitów.
-Ilość losowych obiektów potrzebnych do zapewnienia 50% prawdopodobieństwa kolizji to około 2^80 (wzór na obliczenie prawdopodobieństwa kolizji to `p = (n(n-1)/2) * (1/2^160))`.
+Ilość losowych obiektów potrzebnych do zapewnienia 50% prawdopodobieństwa kolizji to około 2^80 (wzór na obliczenie prawdopodobieństwa kolizji to `p = (n(n-1)/2) * (1/2^160)`).
 2^80 to 1.2 x 10^24 lub 1 milion miliardów miliardów.
-Jest to około 1200 razy ilość ziarenek piasku na kuli ziemskiej).
+Jest to około 1200 razy ilość ziarenek piasku na kuli ziemskiej.

 <!--However, you should be aware of how ridiculously unlikely this scenario is.
 The SHA-1 digest is 20 bytes or 160 bits.
 The number of randomly hashed objects needed to ensure a 50% probability of a single collision is about 2^80 (the formula for determining collision probability is `p = (n(n-1)/2) * (1/2^160))`.
 2^80 is 1.2 x 10^24 or 1 million billion billion.
 That’s 1,200 times the number of grains of sand on the earth. -->

 Weźmy przykład, aby zaprezentować Ci jak trudne jest wygenerowanie kolizji SHA-1.
-Jeżeli wszyscy z 6,5 miliarda osób na ziemi byłaby programistami i w każdej sekundzie, każdy z nich tworzyłby kod wielkości całego jądra Linuksa (1 milion objektów Gita) i wgrywał go do ogromnego repozytorium Gita, zajęłoby około 5 lat, zanim w repozytorium byłoby tyle obiektów aby mieć pewność 50% wystąpienia kolizji.
+Jeżeli wszyscy z 6,5 miliarda osób na ziemi byłaby programistami i w każdej sekundzie, każdy z nich tworzyłby kod wielkości całego jądra Linuksa (1 milion objektów Gita) i wgrywał go do ogromnego repozytorium Gita, zajęłoby około 5 lat, zanim w repozytorium byłoby tyle obiektów, aby mieć pewność 50% wystąpienia kolizji.
 Istnieje większe prawdopodobieństwo, że każdy z członków Twojego zespołu programistycznego zostanie zaatakowany i zabity przez wilki, w nie związanych ze sobą zdarzeniach, w ciągu tej samej nocy.

 <!-- Here’s an example to give you an idea of what it would take to get a SHA-1 collision.
 If all 6.5 billion humans on Earth were programming, and every second, each one was producing code that was the equivalent of the entire Linux kernel history (1 million Git objects) and pushing it into one enormous Git repository, it would take 5 years until that repository contained enough objects to have a 50% probability of a single SHA-1 object collision.
 A higher probability exists that every member of your programming team will be attacked and killed by wolves in unrelated incidents on the same night. -->